By 2020 we expect up to 25% of research funds to be devoted to new energy solutions & energy efficiency.

 One of our biggest successes so far in emission reduction has come from initiatives to stop flaring.
 Statoil will eliminate continuous production flaring in our operations altogether by 2030, in line with the World Bank Zero Routine Flaring by 2030 initiative.
 In 2016, we reduced flaring volumes at our Bakken onshore gas field in the US by around 15% compared to 2015 levels.

-For our offshore operations in Norway we have a target to avoid a total of 1.2 million tonnes of CO2 emissions by 2020, compared to 2008, through the implementation of energy efficiency projects.
-This target was raised from 800,000 tonnes of CO2, when we reached the initial goal for 2020 five years early.
+For our offshore operations in Norway we have a target to avoid a total of 3,2 million tonnes of CO2 emissions by 2030, compared to 2020.
+We will do this through the implementation of energy efficiency projects.
+We reached our former goal of 1,2 million tonnes by 2020 five years early.

-We are increasing our efforts to track and reduce methane emissions throughout the natural gas value chain, from oil and gas extraction, to processing and dictribution.
-Methane is a powerful greenhouse gas, which has a shorter lifetime in the atmosphere than CO2, but a warming potential that is about 25 times higher over a 100-year time horizon, and about 75 times greater over a 20-year period.
+We are increasing our efforts to track and reduce methane emissions throughout the natural gas value chain, from oil and gas extraction, to processing and distribution.
+Methane is a powerful greenhouse gas, which has a shorter lifetime in the atmosphere than CO2, but a warming potential that is about 25 times higher over a 100-year time horizon, and about 86 times greater over a 20-year period.

 We are raising our standards to reduce CO2 emissions from logistics solutions in the industry.
 We have already reduced emissions by nearly 30% compared to 2011, supporting our goal to be the most carbon-efficient producer of oil and gas.